AERIAL ASK AN EXPERT POLE

 This is usually because the person doesn’t know how to extend their neck and bend certain areas of their back to create the desired shape.
 Most of the time they end up rolling on their face just to make it appear that they are doing a deep backbend.
 In reality, all they are doing is faceplanting and putting an extreme amount of pressure incorrectly on their neck.

-When balancing on the mouth/teeth/lips in these positions, the muscles around the neck will try to protect you from the bad position by over-engaging themselves.
 This over-engagement causes too much incorrect flexion around the joints of the neck, which can cause sensitivity, nerve pinching, numbness in upper limbs and loss of breath.

 In some cases repeating the incorrect positioning for a long period of time can cause damage to the disks in the neck.
 It could leave one with bulging, herniated or degenerative disks!
 It could also cause muscular ruptures and tears that can lead to blood clots that bring on aneurysms and strokes.

-No amount of balancing on the face, kissing the mat, or eating the yoga block while practicing cheststands is worth that kind of lifelong suffering.
+No amount of balancing on the face, kissing the mat, or eating the yoga block while practising chest stands is worth that kind of lifelong suffering.
 Learn to keep the neck extension strong and use the entire backbend to curl around the head.
 Balancing on the mouth/teeth/lips will NOT help make your backbend better.
+Rethink your position!
+Rethink your training!

 About the author